bioinf2019/RNA_Tools/README.md

 ![](/images/runnig_the_script_05.png)

-Here we have the software running
+Here we have the software running.

 ![](/images/runnig_the_script_06.png)